Hints and tips - seven minute read

 Paul Matuszewskyj, Teacher of Quantitative Reasoning at Tuxford Academy

-If you have any queries or questions, you can comment below, email us via email@example.com, call us on 01223 553998 or Tweet us @OCR_Maths.
-You can also sign up to subject updates and receive up-to-date email information about resources and support.
+If you have any queries or questions, you can email us at firstname.lastname@example.org, call us on 01223 553998 or Tweet us @OCR_Maths.
+You can also sign up to subject updates and receive information about resources and support.